l1tku/hll-arty-map-calculator/README.md

 This project is a community-made tool and is **not** affiliated with, endorsed by, or sponsored by Team17, Cover 6 Studios, or Black Matter.

 **Hell Let Loose** content and materials are trademarks and copyrights of their respective owners.
-* **Game Assets:** All game images (maps, garrison icons) are the property of the Hell Let Loose developers and publishers.
+* **Game Assets:** All game images (maps, icons) are the property of the Hell Let Loose developers and publishers.
 They are used here for non-commercial, educational, and informational purposes.

 ## License